a-bonus/a-bonus.github.io/m2-lecture.md

 - Wrong: H₁: μ = 105 (this is too specific; we don't know the exact value)
 - Right: H₁: μ > 100 (we predict it's greater, but not a specific value)

-**Key Concept:** The null hypothesis always represents the "boring" or "no effect" outcome.
+<strong>Key Concept:</strong> The null hypothesis always represents the "boring" or "no effect" outcome.
 The alternative represents the "interesting" or "something is happening" outcome.

 <div class="knowledge-check">
   <h4>🧠 Knowledge Check: Selecting the Appropriate Test</h4>